xamfoo/tmp-1/README.md

 - Watch mode to hot reload the UI would be time-saving.
 Currently build takes about 8 seconds + time to refresh (webpack)
 - `npm run dev` seems to do nothing.
-- NODE_ENV is currently 'production' in npm start.
+- NODE_ENV is currently 'production' in `npm start`.
 Is there a way to run in development mode?
-- PropTypes doesn't seem to be working.
-Could be because of production mode.
+  - PropTypes doesn't seem to be throwing errors when required.
+Could be because of production mode?
+  - Also, JSS classes are in production mode.
+In non-production, the classes would contain the React Component name which makes it easier to debug when inspecting the DOM.

 Now lets take a look at the UI code.